ie3-institute/simona/docs/readthedocs/developersguide.md

 - Use higher-order functions on data structures such as [`map`](https://en.wikipedia.org/wiki/Map_(higher-order_function)), `fold`, `flatten` etc. instead of loops.

 These guidelines do not intend to be exhaustive.
 Feel free to extend them with rules that are yet missing.

+## API compatibility policy

+We maintain a simple, strict policy for public API (interfaces) and method lifecycle to keep releases predictable for downstream users and integrations:

+- No interface changes in patch versions
+  - Patch releases (x.y.z -> x.y.z+1) may only contain bug fixes and non-API behavioral fixes.
+They must not change public type signatures, remove or rename public classes or methods, or alter method signatures in a way that would break source or binary compatibility for users.
+  - Examples of forbidden changes in patch releases: renaming a method, changing a method parameter type, removing a public class, or changing the visibility of an API member.

+- No method deprecations; interfaces may change in major and minor versions
+  - We avoid introducing deprecation-only transitions in patch or minor releases.
+Instead, if an API must be changed, the change is scheduled for a minor (x.y -> x.y+1) or major (x -> x+1) release where breaking changes are allowed.
+We do not mark methods as deprecated as a separate lifecycle step.
+  - This means: when you need to replace, rename, or remove an API, do it as part of a planned minor or major release and provide migration notes in the changelog and documentation.

+Why these rules?
+- Predictability: Consumers of SIMONA rely on stable APIs for reproducible experiments and integrations.
+Minimising API churn in patch releases reduces surprise breakages.
+- Simplicity: Avoiding a long deprecation period keeps the codebase cleaner and reduces maintenance overhead from supporting legacy shims over many versions.

+Guidance for contributors
+- If your change touches a public API, decide whether it is a bug fix (safe for patch) or a breaking change (must go into a minor/major release).
+If unsure, err on the side of conservative: target a minor release.
+- For breaking changes planned in a minor or major release, update:
+  - ReadTheDocs and any API docs (ScalaDoc / JavaDoc) to show the new interface and migration steps.
+- Avoid using `@deprecated` annotations as a primary method of staged migration.
+If you think a deprecation step is strictly necessary, present it in the PR description and get explicit approval from reviewers and maintainers.

+Reviewer checklist (quick)
+- Does the PR change any public types, method signatures, or class visibility?
+If yes: ensure the PR targets a minor/major release branch.
+- Does the PR add `@deprecated` or similar deprecation notes?
+If yes: ask for rationale and explicit approval; prefer scheduling the change for a minor/major release instead.
+- For patch branches: confirm the version bump is a patch, and check that only bug fixes / internal refactors are present.

+Exception process
+- In exceptional cases (e.g., security fixes that unavoidably require an API change in a patch), obtain an explicit sign-off from a repository admin.
+Document the reason, the change, and the mitigation plan in the PR and changelog entry.

 ## Protocols